vvdleun/audiostreamerscrobbler/README.md

 ### Setting up the player

-At this time, the program can monitor exactly one BlueSound player.
+At this time, the program can monitor exactly one BluOS player.
 It should also be compatible with the new third party BlueOS powered devices that have appeared on the market, but this has not been tested yet.
 Enter the name of your device in the config.json's "name" field in the "player" section.

-The player name must match your BlueSound device name exactly.
+The player name must match your BluOS device name exactly.
 Note that the name is CaSe SeNsItIvE.
-My BlueSound device is called "Living Room C368" (when translated to English), so that's what's in my config.json file.
+My BluOS device is called "Living Room C368" (when translated to English), so that's what's in my config.json file.

 ### Setting up scrobbler services